|Nutrition Facts (per serving)|

 - 2 tablespoons water

-- On a lightly floured surface, roll out half of the dough into a large rectangle, about 14 inches by 18 inches.
+On a lightly floured surface, roll out half of the dough into a large rectangle, about 14 x 18 inches.
 Using a sharp knife or a pizza cutter, cut the dough in half lengthwise.
-Cut each rectangle of dough into triangles, about 5 inches wide by 7 inches in length.
+Cut each rectangle of dough into triangles, about 5 x 7 inches in length.

-- Prepare the vigilantes: Roll out the remaining dough into a 12 inch by 20-inch rectangle, and cut the dough in half lengthwise in the same way.
-Cut the dough into 5 inches wide by 6 inch long triangles.
+Prepare the vigilantes: Roll out the remaining dough into a 12 x 20-inch rectangle, and cut the dough in half lengthwise in the same way.
+Cut the dough into 5 x 6-inch long triangles.
 Roll the triangle up, starting with the 5-inch side, and stretching the dough as you roll it.
 The vigilante should remain straight, not curved like the medialunas.

-- Preheat the oven to 375 degrees.
-Place the pastries in the oven and bake for 20-25 minutes, rotating baking sheets halfway through, until the pastries are puffed up and lightly browned.
+Preheat the oven to 375 F. Place the pastries in the oven and bake for 20-25 minutes, rotating baking sheets halfway through, until the pastries are puffed up and lightly browned.
 Remove from oven and brush pastries immediately with the sugar glaze.

 Serve warm.
 Store in an airtight container.
 Reheat briefly in the oven before serving.